 If you run up your credit card balances right before filing for bankruptcy, the debt might not be wiped out by your bankruptcy.

-In most cases, you cannot discharge (wipe out) tax debts in Chapter 13 bankruptcy.
+In most cases, you can't "discharge" or wipe out recent tax debts in Chapter 13 bankruptcy.
 Instead, you repay your tax debts through the life of your Chapter 13 repayment plan, which could last either three or five years.
 But there are exceptions.
+Filers can often eliminate old tax debt in Chapter 13.
+Whether it's discharged or you pay it, Chapter 13 bankruptcy clears tax debt by the end of the plan.